-In previous posts, like our post about what is CPM (Cost Per Mille), we went over the cost to reach your audience on Facebook and Google.
+In previous posts, like our post about what is CPM and why it matters (Cost Per Mille), we went over the cost to reach your audience on Facebook and Google.

 In today’s post, we want to focus on the cost to get a user on Facebook and Google to take action on your ads by looking at the average cost-per-click on each platform.